JasonWu00/jasonwu00.github.io/README.md

 [Affordable Housing in NYC](https://jasonwu00.github.io/39542-research-project/): An optional project for the CSCI 39542 "Intro to Data Science" course that investigates trends and changes in affordable housing in New York City from 2011 to 2021.

 [Event Horizon / Endless Sky Mod](https://jasonwu00.github.io/Event-Horizon-ES-Mod/): A "modification" or "mod" for the mobile and PC game Event Horizon using assets from the open source PC game Endless Sky.
+This is an ongo9ng project.

 [UA/RU losses scraper](https://github.com/JasonWu00/ua-ru-losses-scraper): Data scraping and cleaning code for the project listed below.